michioxd/michioxd/README.md

 <Details>
 <Summary><h2>📞 contact me?</h2></summary>

-feel free to ask me something you want. just ask, please don't ask for a hi or hello (see [nohello.net](https://nohello.net/en/)). you will be completely ignored if you just say hi.
+if you're genuinely serious about asking me something, feel free to ask. just ask, please don't ask for a hi or hello (see [nohello.net](https://nohello.net/en/)). you will be completely ignored if you just say hi.

 - email: [neko@michioxd.ch](mailto:neko@michioxd.ch)
 - discord: [michioxd (formerly known as `michioxd☆彡#5144`)](https://discord.com/users/536175851247501347)